 OR (category = 'Clothing' AND color = 'Red');

-This SQL statement selects products that are either in the 'Electronics' category and have a price over 100 or are in the 'Clothing' category and are red in color, showing the use of both AND
+This SQL statement selects products that are either in the 'Electronics' category and have a price over 100 or are in the 'Clothing' category and are red in color, showing the use of both AND and OR operators together.

 No comments: